vssivabharathi/First_PR/Readme.md

    - Open the terminal/command prompt inside the cloned folder.
    - Run `git add .` to stage the file for committing.
    - Let's commit!
 Run `git commit -m "Your commit message"`.
 Get creative with your commit message.
 You can follow the below format:
-     - "[your name]: Add me as a contributor"
+     - "[Sivabharathi]: Add me as a contributor"
      - For instance: "[Hemanth]: Add me as a contributor"
    - Now let's get these changes to your GitHub repo.
 Run `git push origin main`.